Outline of the Historical and Comparative Grammar of Latin

 Since receiving his Ph.D. in Linguistics in 1993 from Cornell, Michael Weiss has held teaching posts in the Classics departments at Yale and The University of North Carolina at Chapel Hill, and is currently Professor of Linguistics at Cornell.
 He is the author of a number of influential articles on Classical and Indo-European linguistics and etymology, and has special interests in the linguistic and cultural histories of Greek, Latin, and the Sabellic languages.
 Weiss has also recently authored Language and Ritual in Sabellic Italy (Brill, 2010), a lexical and cultural investigation of the Third Iguvine Table.

 This item is currently out of stock.
-An updated edition will be available in summer 2018.
+An updated edition will be available in early 2019.